MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 3. If prompted, agree to the terms and then select **Start trial**.

 4. Once your trial capacity is ready, you receive a confirmation message.
 Select **Got it** to begin working in Fabric.
-You are now the Capacity administrator for that trial capacity.
+You're now the Capacity administrator for that trial capacity.
 To learn how to share your trial capacity using workspaces, see [Share trial capacities](#share-trial-capacities)

 5. Open your Account manager again.
 Notice that you now have a heading for **Trial status**.
 Your Account manager keeps track of the number of days remaining in your trial.
 You also see the countdown in your Fabric menu bar when you work in a product workload.